- BA, Boston University, MA

 Location: New York, NY Teaches: CAPP Online

 Whenever someone grows into privilege, it is difficult to notice just how privileged they are in a global sense.
 Having grown up in Brazil, that was not an option for me.
 All it took was a peek outside the window to realize how incredibly privileged my reality was compared to most humans.
-By the time I turned 15, I had decided that it would be my life’s mission to make the world a fairer and more flourished place.
+By the time I turned 15, I had decided that it would be my life’s mission to make the world a more fair and more flourished place.

 This pursuit led me to explore poverty alleviation, international geopolitics and the different structures that cause and cure discrimination and othering.
 Eventually, it brought me to positive psychology and the social sciences – as I sought to find ways to help societies flourish – and to effective altruism – where I found a framework to evaluate and direct impact.